Flekay/The-Farmer-Was-Replaced/movement/README.md

 ### navi-to.py
 This script pre-calculates the moves form each x,y coordinate to each x,y coordinate.

+### navi-to-list.py
+This script is the same as navi-to.py but uses a list instead of a dictionary.
+Setup time can potentially be reduced by using navi-to-pos.py's generator method.

 ### move-to.py
 This script calculates the moves to a specific position on the fly.
 Wraps around the map if shorter.